Breast Health: Preventive Care

 Finding breast cancer early is the main goal of routine breast care.
 That's why it's

-so important to follow this plan for preventive care.
-Finding problems early gives
+so important to follow a plan for preventive care.
+Finding problems early gives you

-you the best chance of successful treatment.
-Routine care can also help find other
+the best chance of successful treatment.
+Routine care can also help find other noncancer

-The American Cancer Society says that all women should get to know how their breasts
+The American Cancer Society (ACS) says that all women should get to know how their

-normally look and feel.
+breasts normally look and feel.
 Doing this can help you notice any changes more easily.
-Changes

 Nipple problems.
 This might be nipple pain, redness, or flaking.
 Or the nipple may